DimitarGrozev5/not-alone-frontend/README.md

 ### Plan Trip component

 **PlanTrip** is a component that can create, update and delete a trip.
 It accepts a `mode` prop, that sets it to _create, edit_ or _view_ mode.
-Depending on the mode it provides a blank form, or it loads data and displays it.
+Depending on the mode, it provides a blank form, or it loads data and displays it.
 A single trip is a relativly complex data structure.
 It contains multiple stops, each stop having multiple properties.
 It also has a name and a list of watchers.
 For this reason the state is managed through a `useReducer` hook that can handle multiple different actions.
 The **Reducer** function, that handles the incoming actions, uses **Immer**, in order to facilitate updates to the state without mutating it directly.

 ### PickUserInput component